Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

 - Added Hayreddin Pasha as a starting character for TUN

 New Additions (haykfm):
+- Researched and added more historical characters to the Kurdish emirates
 - Armenia is selectable from the "Sick Man of Europe" objective and spawns as the Eyālet-i Erżurūm

 New Additions (eqfm):
-- Rebuilt "The Teachings of al-Sanusi" into a global journal with new mechanics, events, and modifiers
+- Rebuilt the "Black Mountain" journal into a global journal to merge and expand on content for Ali Pasha Rizvanbegović
 - FZN now has access to the "Securing the Desert" journal entry
 - Improved localization with additional tooltips, explanations, and text icons